telerik/xaml-docs/controls/radwebcam/features/media-information.md

 The RadWebCam API allows you to get information about the connected devices (cameras and microphones) and change the control's devices and video format based on this.

+>tip See how to use the media information in the [Getting Started]({%slug radwebcam-getting-started%}#connect-to-the-webcam-manually) article.

 ## MediaFoundationDeviceInfo

 The __MediaFoundationDeviceInfo__ object provides information about the connected device.
 This object is used by the control to read video and to record audio.